michaelboyles/flamewars/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/michaelboyles/flamewars/Node.js%20build) ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/michaelboyles/flamewars?sort=semver) ![License](https://img.shields.io/github/license/michaelboyles/flamewars)

 Flamewars is a [serverless](https://en.wikipedia.org/wiki/Serverless_computing) comment engine.
 You host it yourself in AWS.
-It is designed for websites which run without their own server, for example a statically generated blog or website (Hugo, Jekyll) served on [GitHub Pages](https://pages.github.com/).
+It's designed for websites which run without their own server, like a statically generated website (Hugo, Jekyll) served on [GitHub Pages](https://pages.github.com/).
 You can install it in just a few minutes.

 Comments support [markdown](https://en.wikipedia.org/wiki/Markdown), including lists, code blocks and images.

 A serverless architecture allows you to pay only for what you use.
-For a small or medium-sized blog with a relatively low number of visitors, this is likely to be much more cost-effective than a subscription (or even completely free).
+For a small or medium-sized blog with a relatively low number of visitors, that's likely to be much more cost-effective than a subscription and can even be free.

 ## Installation